whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 ### Query shortcut I: Wikidata Query Builder
 Second, Wikidata offers a [graphic query builder interface](https://query.wikidata.org/querybuilder/).
 This can't do all of things that SPARQL can do, but it can set up a basic structure for your queries.

-Let's try a variant of the US governor college query we tried earlier.
+Let's try it out, using a variant of the US governor college query we tried earlier.
+(Don't forget that you can switch the interface to your prefered language, using the language selector button at the top right.)

+The Query Builder form presents you with two blank fields.
+It requires you to enter one property and one value in order to perform a query.
+At this point, you are probably not yet clear on what "property" and "value" mean in the context of Wikidata.
+This is a good chance to learn more through practice.

+The people we're trying to find are US governors.
+How should we describe them here?
+Put your cursor in the "property" field, and try typing some terms.
+"Governor" doesn't work, and "United States" gives some odd stuff.

+What's going on?
+What is a property?
+The definition in the infobox is (to my mind) not much help:

+	The *property* field in a condition, is the category or descriptor for the *value*.
+For example, "color" would be a *property* you'd likely use for the *value* "blue".

+Maybe this makes sense to you.
+To me, what makes sense is to think of the property as the verb that connects subject to object in a three-part subject-verb-object statement.
+In this case, the statement is "Some person (subject) holds the position of (verb) US governor (object)."
+Type "position held" into the property box, and "governor" in the value box.
+You'll see that there are different kinds of governors--see if you can find the one that applies to the US.
+Click "Run Query," and you should see a list of US governors.

+But we are trying to find out something else: what colleges these people attended.
+So, let's click the "Add Condition" button on the query form.
+This opens another pair of property/value fields.
+What property to use?
+"Educated at" seems about right.
+What value to use?
+This step is confusing, because we are trying to find out *where* these governors were educated.
+We could enter a particular school, which would return a list of all governors educated there.
+But there is no way, using this form, to produce a list of the schools themselves, or a count of schools of the sort that we saw above.

+If Wikidata had a property named something like "gave an education to," which took people as its object, we could use this form to find an answer to our question.
+(We would put "governor" in the value field.)
+There is no such property in Wikidata however--or it is not widely used.
+As a consequence, the query builder will not work for us in this case.

+***Insight***: Wikidata is a relatively flexible database, but its rules and vocabulary are rigid.
+In order to use it effectively, you cannot go rogue--you have to rely on the properties and values that previous users have used when building out the data.
+Sometimes the existing vocabulary will be well-tailored to your purposes.
+More frequently, you will have to find a workaround.
+Fortunately, SPARQL is flexible enough to pose almost any question you can imagine.
+Unfortunately, figuring out how to use SPARQL is a fair bit more involved than the simple Query Builder form.

 ### Query shortcut II: Example SPARQL queries
-Wikidata offers a [long list of example queries](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples#Most_popular_subjects_of_scientific_articles).
+Fortunatley, Wikidata offers a [long list of example queries](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples#Most_popular_subjects_of_scientific_articles) that can serve as a guide to SPARQL.
 All of these queries can be adapted for your own interests, by substituting the item you want for the item the query contains.

+Let's give this a try.
 Open the [query service](https://query.wikidata.org/), then click on "Examples," then load an example.

 ![Figure 4: Cats example query](cats-query-example.png)

 #### Example A: Cats
 Let's start with the first example query listed: Cats.
+When you click on the example, the query form loads with the necessary text.

 ![Figure 5: Cats query](cats-substitute.png)

-There are six colors of text:
+Six colors of text indicate the syntax of the query:
+- **blue** for Wikidata items (Q-numbers) and properties (P-numbers)
+- **green** for the items that you seek (all of which are arbitrary-defined words starting with a ?)
-- grey for comments (which start with hashtags)
+- **grey** for comments (which start with hashtags)
-- red for operators
+- **red** for operators
-- black for punctuation
+- **black** for punctuation
-- orange for variables
+- **orange** for variables
-- green for wildcards ?
-- blue for Wikidata items (Q-numbers) and properties (P-numbers)

 When you float your cursor over a blue-text item or property, a pop-up will give you its label and description.
-The cats example is the simplest query: it returns every `?item` that is an "instance of" (`wdt:P31`) a "cat" (`wd:Q146`).
+The cats example is the simplest form of SPARQL query: it returns every `?item` that is an "instance of" (`wdt:P31`) a "cat" (`wd:Q146`).
 By changing the last Q-number, we can search for all instances of something else.
 For example, try changing `Q146` to `Q3024240`.
 Float your cursor over this new item to see what it is, then execute the query and skim the results.

 ***Insight***: the "instance of" property ([P31](https://www.wikidata.org/wiki/Property:P31)) does a huge amount of work in Wikidata and similar data structures.
 In simple English, line 5 of the query (`?item wdt:P31 wd:Q146`) could be read as "This item is a cat."
 You will see P31 everywhere in Wikidata.
 Just as often, you will see [P279](https://www.wikidata.org/wiki/Property:P279), the "subclass of" property.
 Try changing line 5 to `?item wdt:P279 wd:Q146`, which could be read as "This item is a *kind of* cat."
 The query yields different results.
 What's the takeaway?
 These two properties are the most common properties in Wikidata and they matter a great deal, but their function won't be immediately apparent.